exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 ## Creating transitional models from code mappings

 Once all the source files referenced by code mappings have been created and parsed, the AST nodes that can benefit from transitionals can finally (1) be identified using the information contained in code mappings and (2) be used to create the models of the transitionals ([`VisualisationModel`], [`AbstractVisualisationModel`]).
-These tasks are under the responsability of the visualisation model manager ([`VisualisationModelManager`]).
+These tasks are under the responsibility of the visualisation model manager ([`VisualisationModelManager`]).

 The task of pairing certain nodes of each AST with appropriate models is delegated to an instance of [`VisualisationModelExtractor`], which contains a static list of all the model providers available in ilatex (`MODEL_PROVIDERS`).
-The current algorithm iterates over all the source files and all the model providers.
-It works in two phases:
+The current algorithm iterates over all the source files and all the model providers and works in two phases:

 1. First, the algorithm attempts to make _perfect mappings_.
-For each code mapping, it attempts to find the first AST node that (1) starts on the same line number than the one specified in the code mapping, (2) can be used by the current model provider, and (3) has not been used by another model provider.
+For each code mapping, it attempts to find the first AST node that (1) starts on the same line number as the one specified in the code mapping, (2) can be used by the current model provider, and (3) has not been used by another model provider.
 This last rule accounts for potential conflicts, e.g., if two AST nodes starting on the same line can be visualised by the same transitional.
-2. Then, if there remains unused code mappings or unused AST node that can be used by the current model providers, some heuristics are used to create _approximate mappings_, in an attempt to bypass errors found in some code mappings (such as incorrect line numbers).
-This technique has more or less success depending on the situation, and might be made optional, improved or removed in the future.
+2. Then, if there remains unused code mappings or unused AST node that can be used by the current model providers, some heuristics are used to create _approximate mappings_ to attempt to bypass errors found in some code mappings (such as incorrect line numbers).
+This technique has more or less success depending on the situation and might be made optional, improved or removed in the future.

 Once all the models have been created, the model manager performs two last steps:

-1. It starts observing each model for (1) metadata or (2) content changes, and notify the webview when it happens, so that it can update itself;
+1. It starts observing each model for (1) metadata or (2) content changes, and notify the webview when it happens so that it can update itself;
 2. It initialises each model ([`init`]), which calls the abstract [`updateContentData`] method.
-This abstract method must be implented by each model and is responsible for (1) updating the data used by the model to generate content for the view and (2) signalling when the update finishes (whether it was successful or not) by emitting an event via `contentUpdateEndEventEmitter`, which further triggers events that signal content and/or metadata changes (which can now be caught by the model manager!).
+This abstract method must be implemented by each model and is responsible for (1) updating the data used by the model to generate content for the view and (2) signalling when the update finishes (whether it was successful or not) by emitting an event via `contentUpdateEndEventEmitter`, which further triggers events that signal content and/or metadata changes (which can now be caught by the model manager!).